The TAC will also pay compensation where:

 If your accident is not covered by the TAC but someone else is at least partly at fault, it may be covered by public liability laws.
 We can also help you with these claims.

 Our road accident injury lawyers also help injured cyclists make compensation claims in other states of Australia.
 Talk to one of our lawyers to find out your rights today.
-We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide and throughout Australia.

 All you need to know about Road injury claims